PGCranford/Take-a-note-Leave-a-note/README.md

-# Note Taker Starter Code
+# Take a Note, Leave a Note